Los Angeles Couples Therapy

 Relationships don’t become difficult because you’re doing something badly.
 They become difficult because connection asks a lot of us, especially when life is full, stress is high, or past hurts haven’t had space to be repaired.

 Couples therapy isn’t only for relationships in crisis.
-It can also support partners who want to be intentional about communication, alignment, and the foundation they’re building together.
+It can also support partners who want to be more intentional about communication, alignment, and the foundation they’re building together.

 If you’re here because something feels hard, or because you want to feel closer, steadier, or more aligned, you’re in the right place.

-We primarily work from the Psychobiological Approach to Couple Therapy® (PACT), a research-informed model that helps partners understand how nervous systems, attachment patterns, and real-time interactions shape their relationship.
+At Kindman & Co., we primarily work from the Psychobiological Approach to Couple Therapy® (PACT), a research-informed model that helps partners understand how nervous systems, attachment patterns, and real-time interactions shape their relationship.

-In PACT sessions, we focus on what’s happening between you as it’s happening.
-We pay attention to communication patterns, emotional responses, and moments of connection or disconnection in real time.
-This allows partners to practice new ways of responding to one another with greater awareness, care, and choice.
+Rather than only talking about problems, we notice communication patterns, emotional responses, and moments of connection or disconnection as they unfold.
+This allows partners to practice new ways of responding to one another with greater intention, compassion, and the ability to soothe and support each other.

 If you’d like a deeper look at how PACT works and what to expect in sessions, you can read more about how PACT can help your partnership or watch the video below.